DataHurdler/Econ-ML/Multi-Arm Bandits/article-en.md

 N_bandits = 5
 # set the number of trials/visitors
 N = 100000
-# set the number of trials to try all bandits
-N_start = 50
 ```

 In practice, the value of `N_bandits` depends on the number of versions your experiment is set out to test, and the number of visitors, `N`, is unknown.